ncatlab/nlab-content/pages/8/6/1/3/3168/content.md

 On the other hand, $X$ is said to be **externally** or **globally inhabited** if there exists a morphism $1\to X$, i.e. a [[global element]].
 Every globally inhabited object is internally inhabited, since every [[split epimorphism]] is a regular epimorphism.
 The converse is true if $1$ is [[projective object|projective]], as is the case in a [[well-pointed topos]] (such as [[Set]]).

-Some sources use "$X$ is inhabited" to mean that $X$ has a global element, which is not expressible in the internal language.
+Some sources use "$X$ is inhabited" in the global sense, which is not expressible in the internal language.
 Others use the term "inhabited" only internally.
 Regardless, a [[pointed object]] always means one _equipped with_ a global element $1\to X$, whether interpreted internally or externally.

 ## Examples

 For [[Grothendieck topos|sheaf toposes]] with [[point of a topos|enough points]], in which epimorphisms are [[stalk]]wise epimorphisms, an object is (internally) inhabited if the [[germ]] of $X$ over every [[stalk]] is an [[inhabited set]].

 One situation where this plays a role is in the study of certain [[smooth topos]]es with objects $\mathbb{I}$ of _invertible infinitesimals_ .
-There is an immediate definition of such a topos, the topos called $\matcal{Z}$ at [[Models for Smooth Infinitesimal Analysis]], for which this object exists, but is not inhabited.
+There is an immediate definition of such a topos, the topos called $\mathcal{Z}$ at [[Models for Smooth Infinitesimal Analysis]], for which this object exists, but is not inhabited.
 Only the weaker internal statement $\not \not \exists x \in \mathbb{I}$ is true.

 But for some useful constructions in these toposes, such as for giving an internal definition of [[distribution]]s as genuine functions (internally), it is desirable to have $\mathbb{I}$ be inhabited.
 In the above situation this is achieved by [[forcing]] the existence of invertible infinitesimal elements.
 The result is the refined topos denoted $\mathcal{B}$ at [[Models for Smooth Infinitesimal Analysis]].

 ## Discussion##

-While writing this page, we had the following discussion about whether or not "$X$ is inhabited" in a topos should mean that $X$ has a [[global element]].
+While writing this page, we had the following discussion about whether or not "$X$ is inhabited" in a topos should be interpreted internally or externally, before deciding that we should mention both.

 +--{.query}